Rollins (ROL)

 5. Revenue Growth

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Thankfully, Rollins’s 11.5% annualized revenue growth over the last five years was impressive.
+A company’s long-term sales performance is one signal of its overall quality.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Thankfully, Rollins’s 11.7% annualized revenue growth over the last five years was impressive.
 Its growth surpassed the average industrials company and shows its offerings resonate with customers, a great starting point for our analysis.

 We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Rollins’s annualized revenue growth of 11.1% over the last two years aligns with its five-year trend, suggesting its demand was predictably strong.
+Rollins’s annualized revenue growth of 10.6% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.

-Looking ahead, sell-side analysts expect revenue to grow 9.3% over the next 12 months, a slight deceleration versus the last two years.
-Despite the slowdown, this projection is healthy and suggests the market is forecasting success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 9.6% over the next 12 months, similar to its two-year rate.
+Still, this projection is commendable and suggests the market sees success for its products and services.

 6. Gross Margin & Pricing Power

 Rollins has best-in-class unit economics for an industrials company, enabling it to invest in areas such as research and development.
 Its margin also signals it sells differentiated products, not commodities.
 As you can see below, it averaged an elite 52.3% gross margin over the last five years.
-That means Rollins only paid its suppliers $47.71 for every $100 in revenue.
+Said differently, roughly $52.28 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.

-Rollins produced a 54.4% gross profit margin in Q3, in line with the same quarter last year.
+This quarter, Rollins’s gross profit margin was 51%, in line with the same quarter last year.
 On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin